MrCocoaCat/MyDocument/Net/ovs-man/ovs-vsctl.md

               bridge already exists as a real bridge.

        [--may-exist] add-br bridge parent vlan
-              Creates  a ``fake bridge'' named bridge within the existing Open vSwitch bridge parent, which must already exist and must not it‐ self  be  a  fake bridge.
+              Creates  a "fake bridge" named bridge within the existing Open vSwitch bridge parent, which must already exist and must not it‐ self  be  a  fake bridge.
 The new fake bridge will be on 802.1Q VLAN vlan, which must be an integer between  0  and  4095.
 The